papierkorp/arcadebattle/README.md

 - **Duration**: Effects that last several turns
 - **Passive**: Permanent bonuses that are always active

-Each skill costs talent points based on its power and effects.
+Each skill costs talent points based on its strength and effects.
 Choose wisely!

 ## Development